 The first time Cassie picked up the flute, instantly her musical ambitions were ignited.
 From this moment, she was on a whirlwind adventure that saw her furthering her passion for music.

-If you're ever up early enough, you’ll catch a glimpse of Cassie on her bike with her flute riding to the various practice rooms around Brisbane!
+If you're ever awake early enough, you will spot Cassie on her bike riding to the various practice rooms and concert halls!